cube3power/atsd/rule-engine/web-notifications.md

 ### Multiple Endpoints

 In order to update multiple endpoints for the same status change event, add notifications, identified by unique name, in the rule editor.
-The order in which notifications are delivered is non-deterministic.
+The order in which notifications are delivered is nondeterministic.

 ## Stopping Messages